Brandy & Mr. Whiskers: Production

-The series developing officially began in 2002, and the team of writers that wrote for the show includes the show's creator Russell Marcus.
-During Season 2, the crew of the show grew after many of the crew members of the then-recently canceled The Buzz on Maggie were hired.
+The series officially began development in 2002, and the team of writers that wrote for the show includes the show's creator Russell Marcus.
+During season 2, the crew of the show grew after many of the crew members of the then-recently canceled The Buzz on Maggie were hired.

-Related media

-GBA video release
+Availability

-The episode "To the Moon Whiskers" is available in Disney Channel Collection Volume 2 for Game Boy Advance Video, alongside episodes from Kim Possible and Lilo and Stitch.
+The episode "To the Moon, Whiskers" is available in Disney Channel Collection Volume 2 for Game Boy Advance Video, alongside episodes from Kim Possible and Lilo & Stitch: The Series.
+The first episode ("Mr. Whiskers' First Friend/The Babysitter's Flub") was also released in HD on the official Disney Channel Animation YouTube page on August 21, 2024 (for the series' 20th anniversary).
+The episode "One of a Kind/Believe in the Bunny" was also released on the channel on April 6, 2025.

 Accolades

-Brandy and Mr. Whiskers won a Daytime Emmy Award for "individual achievement in animation" on May 15, 2005.
+Brandy & Mr. Whiskers won a Daytime Emmy Award for "individual achievement in animation" on May 15, 2005.